bgmanuel99/JavaLibraryPractice/README.md

 For the user's options in what the sanctions refered at, i give the user the option to see the sanctions he has and also the day it is withdrawn and the time it has to be passed until the withdrawn day.
 For this last option i give also the total amount of time for all the sanctions the user has.

 As i give the options to see the characteristics of the books and the videogames in the other menus, i gived the user the option to see all the loans he has and to see the characteristics of them.

+# Reward changes
+Now that i have implemented the option for the user to get a reward, i have to add some methods that randomly gived the chance for the user to obtain it.
+I also implemented another method that depending on the time the user has being registered on the library, the chances to obtain a reward increase.

+For this methods i used arrays and the method random of the class Math.
+For the method that depends on the time the user has being registered i only calculate the time with the date he was registered and the actual time on the calendar, for that i have to use the method abs, which give me the absolute number, from the Math class, and the library Calendar from java.util.
+Then for the other methods i first created an array in which i insert the random numbers, to get the random numbers i first call the method random from the class Math, then i multiplied it by 11 and then i added the result by 1 so the random numbers goes from 1 to 10, the method random gives double numbers so i have to user the method floor from the class Math to and then make a downcasting to int, then after inserting all the random numbers i sort the array of random numbers with the bubblesort algorithm, and if that array equals another array which is an attribute of the class user, then the user obtains the reward.

 # Internationalization
 The main language for the application is english from the United Kingdom(en,UK), but this are other languages that can be used in the aplication: